ArduSat/ArdusatSDK/README.md

 ## Different Output Formats
-The Ardusat SDK can output sensor data in both JSON and CSV format to allow interfacing with external systems such as the [Demo Ardusat App](http://demo.ardusat.com).
+The Ardusat SDK can output sensor data in both JSON and CSV format to allow interfacing with external systems such as the [Ardusat Experiment Platform](http://experiments.ardusat.com).
 To use these functions, call the `ToJSON` or `ToCSV` family of functions:

 ### JSON Format